mhzrerfani/innoscripta-news-aggregator/README.md

 cd news-aggregator
 ```

-2. Create a `.env.local` file with your API keys:
+2. Create a `.env.local` file with your API keys.
+Optionally, you can copy the `.env.example` file and rename it to `.env.local`:

 ```plaintext
 NEWSAPI_KEY=your_newsapi_key
 GUARDIAN_API_KEY=your_guardian_key
 ```

-3. Build the Docker image:
+3. Build the Docker image, or use the pre-built image from `ghcr.io/mhzrerfani/innoscripta-news-aggregator`:

 ```bash
 docker build -t news-aggregator .